 Osteoarthritis is the most common type of arthritis and typically develops as people grow older.
 It erodes the protective cartilage that covers your joints and allows the bones to glide smoothly during motion.
 When this happens, the bones rub together, causing friction and pain.
 During joint replacement surgery, also called arthroplasty or joint reconstruction, the damaged portion of the shoulder or knee is removed and replaced with an artificial joint that functions just like a healthy joint and allows for pain-free movement.

-There are a greater variety of artificial joints available now than ever and our board-certified surgeon, Dr. Christopher Vaughn, thoroughly evaluate your condition and decide which option is the best for your individual needs.
+There are a greater variety of artificial joints available now than ever and our board-certified surgeons, Dr. Christopher Vaughn and Dr. Matt Roberson thoroughly evaluate your condition and decide which option is the best for your individual needs.

-Dr. Vaughn has specialized training in total hip replacement, total knee replacement, and total shoulder replacement.
+Dr. Vaughn and Dr. Roberson have specialized training in total hip replacement, total knee replacement, and total shoulder replacement.

 Call us today to learn more about knee and shoulder joint replacement surgery in Stephens County and northeast Georgia 706-282-5845.